f-droid/fdroid-website/TRANSLATIONS.md

 This will extract the strings from all Markdown files in these two directories and output them to either `po/_docs.po` or `po/_posts.po`.
 These will then subsequently be translated by Weblate into additional files such as `po/_docs.fr.po`.

+In addition, the script will update any already existing translations such as `po/_docs.fr.po`.
+It does so by using the [msgmerge](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) program from GNU gettext.
+This takes care of fuzzy string matches, new strings, and deleted strings.

 ## Configuring Weblate

 The translation setup is designed to work with three different Weblate Components: